SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 ### Result

-You have successfully created a Launchpad site, giving necessary roles and groups and added your HTML5 application to the Launchpad site.
+You have successfully created a SAP Build Work Zone, standard edition site, giving necessary roles and groups and added your HTML5 application to have one central entry point to show all of your SAP BTP applications.